aldo-dev/swift-style-guide/README.md

 ## Git Rules
 1. Each source file must end with an empty line.
 [Here's the reason why?](http://adaptivepatchwork.com/2012/03/01/mind-the-end-of-your-line/)
 2. Never push directly into "dev" or "master" branches.
 Pushes to those branches are only possible via a pull-request after the code review of 1 or 2 developers.
-3. When a developer creates a new branches he must respect the following conventions: <dev initial>-<feature name>
+3. When a developer creates a new branches he must respect the following conventions:
+<dev's initial>-<feature name>
 **Preferred branch name:**
 ```swift
 jl-add-push-notification-support